-I’m bullish on single-family homes due to rising rents, rising home prices, and declining vacancies.
-I would buy more single-family homes, however, I’m tapped out because I just bought my third single-family home in 2020.
+I’m bullish on single-family homes due to rising rents, rising home prices, negative real mortgage rates, and declining vacancies.
+I would buy more single-family homes, however, I’m tapped out because I bought my third single-family home in 2020.
 Further, with two young kids, I’m at my energy limit in terms of being a landlord.

 Therefore, let’s look at how to benefit from the single-family real estate boom without being a landlord.
-The following is a guest post from Financial Samurai partner, Fundrise.
+The following is a post from Financial Samurai partner, Fundrise.
 Fundrise was founded in 2012 and is one of the leading real estate crowdfunding platforms today with over 250,000 investors and $1.2 billion in assets under management.

 The Real Estate Boom In Single-Family Homes